 The Three-Week Arc

-The disable/enable enforcement in v2.1.143 is not the first piece of this infrastructure. claude plugin prune, which removes orphaned auto-installed dependencies (also accessible as claude plugin autoremove), shipped in v2.1.121 on April 283.
-The full flow, auto-install on enable, prune on disable, block on unsafe disable, was assembled in stages over roughly three weeks. plugin uninstall --prune extends this by cascading removal through the dependency chain on explicit uninstall.
+The disable/enable enforcement in v2.1.143 is not the first piece of this infrastructure.
+The version-constraint and resolution layer landed earlier, in v2.1.110, which is where semver ranges, cross-marketplace controls, and range intersection arrived [Updated June 2026]. claude plugin prune, which removes orphaned auto-installed dependencies (also accessible as claude plugin autoremove), shipped in v2.1.121 on April 285.
+The enable/disable trio, cascade-enable on enable, block on unsafe disable, prune for orphan cleanup, was assembled on top of that in stages over roughly three weeks. plugin uninstall --prune extends this by scanning for and removing the now-orphaned auto-installed dependencies after the named plugin is gone; plugins you installed directly are never pruned2.
+The dependency machinery has been stable since: Claude Code reached v2.1.193 by late June 20261 with no further changes to the resolution, conflict, or enforcement behavior described here [Updated June 2026].

 apt, Not the VS Code Extension Store

 The VS Code extension model treats every extension as independent.
 No extension declares formal runtime dependencies on another in a way the host enforces; they coexist or conflict at runtime, and users manage failures manually.
-Claude Code’s enforcement is closer to apt or npm: the host resolves and enforces a declared dependency graph, auto-installs transitive deps, and refuses operations that would leave the graph in a broken state.
+Claude Code’s enforcement sits with apt rather than npm: the host resolves a declared dependency graph, installs transitive deps at install time, holds a single shared version per dependency, and refuses operations that would leave the graph broken.
+This is the layer that turned the official plugin ecosystem from a loose directory of independently-installed plugins into something with an actual dependency tree underneath it.

 That shift has a cost.
 The VS Code approach is casual to author against: write an extension, publish it, users install it.
 The npm approach requires correctly declaring your dependencies, versioning them with care, and accepting that a bad semver range will surface as a user-visible error rather than a quiet runtime surprise.
 Plugin authors who have been vague about dependency declarations will find that sloppiness exposed now.